bryantson/universities-list-actions/README.md

 # Search for universities and colleges in a country

 This fun and useful GitHub Actions plugin lets you search for colleges and universities in a country.
-Thank you Hipolabs for providing free API endpoint.
+Thank you Hipolabs for providing free API endpoint: `http://universities.hipolabs.com/search?country=`

 ### How to run?